Annabell Murray, Countess of Mar: Pet birds and shoes

 Surviving documents from the household include a long bill for shoes for James, which she signed with William Murray, a valet in the king's chamber.
 In 1578 John Murdo was the king's tailor and varlet of his wardrobe, Henry Quhite (White), the cordiner, who made the king's shoes, and James Ramsay made gloves.
 Murdo had been the Earl of Mar's tailor, making his velvet breeches in 1571.
 William Murray bought cords to hang cages for James's pet birds in the palace of Stirling Castle and hemp seed to feed them, and decorated James's study with green fabric.

 In September 1577 she wrote to her brother-in-law Robert Murray of Abercairney, telling not to come to Stirling, because Regent Morton was coming.
 The Laird of Abercairney wanted to bring Violet Mar, a woman accused of witchcraft, to Stirling, and Annabell advised him to get written statements from her accusers.

 On 24 April 1579 the Earl of Atholl died at Kincardine Castle, near Auchterarder, soon after attending a banquet at Stirling Castle.
 His wife Margaret Fleming, (who had been married to Murray's brother-in-law, Thomas Erskine, Master of Erskine), was also unwell.
 A rumour started that they had been poisoned at the request of Murray or Morton.
 Agnes Graham, the wife of William Murray of Tullibardine, wrote to Annabell Murray assuring her that the Countess of Atholl's complaint was "forged lies".

 Around this time the king sat for his portrait, for the second time, for a Flemish painter, probably Arnold Bronckhorst.
 Archibald Douglas supervised the painter and sent the picture to Queen Elizabeth.
 Douglas said the painter needed three sittings in a day and the picture would take 9 days.

 Murray was said to have had a significant role in the transfer of power from Morton to the king in 1578.
 Her brother, Sir William of Tullibardine (d.
 1583) had a role in Morton's resignation of the regency and may also have been involved in the mini-coup at Stirling in April 1578 that expelled the Master of Mar.
 In December 1581 she wrote to Walter Stewart, Prior of Blantyre for payment of a reward promised for her services to the young king.
-She was also prominent during regime change in 1584 and was forfeited for supporting rebels in September 1584.
+She was also prominent during regime change in 1584 and was forfeited for supporting rebels and her giving succour to her son in September 1584.
+She gained a remission for this after a month.